Looking at your search results

 - Call Number - in the example above the Call Number is 658.4012-PUR

 - Loan Type - this example shows there is one Overnight loan copy, two 7-day loan copies and four Standard loan copies (see How long can I keep items?)

 - Location - shows the current availability of each copy.
-In this example only one copy has been borrowed - the due date is given next to it.
-All the other copies are available to collect from the shelves
+When a copy has been borrowed the due date is given next to it.

 Next to each copy you will see the name of Library that holds that item.
 The example above shows that all our copies are at the University Library.
 You may also find material held in other collections in the University - for more information see Consulting items found on Enterprise.

 Where there are copies at more than one site or in more than one collection, make sure you note down the correct Call Number for the copy you are fetching.

 The Call Number is the code used to shelve an item.
 It is usually made up of a string of words, numbers and letters indicating the exact shelf location, for example 658.4012-PUR .

 It is important that you write down the whole Call Number to enable you to find an item in the Library.